Whitewood v. Wolf: Proposed intervention

 On June 6, the Schuylkill County court clerk responsible for responding to marriage license applications, Theresa Santai-Gaffney, filed a motion before Judge Jones to allow her to intervene in the case in her official capacity.
 She wanted the court to stay its decision in Whitewood v.
 Wolf and to allow her to appeal it.
 Judge Jones denied the motion on June 18, lamenting that a private citizen would use her public office to make a "wholly disingenuous" intervention.

 Santai-Gaffney immediately appealed the denial of her intervention to the Third Circuit Court of Appeals and asked it to stay the lower court's ruling.
 She argued that the Supreme Court's order in Herbert v.
 Kitchen, 134 S.Ct.
 893 (2014), is precedent for a stay, that she is likely to succeed on the merits, that sexual orientation is not a suspect class, and that the public interest is served by preventing same-sex marriage.
 The Third Circuit immediately ordered the case sent to a panel to determine if summary action was warranted.

 Court of Appeals dismissal

-On July 3, a three-judge panel of the Third Circuit summarily affirmed Judge Jones' dismissal of the Santai-Gaffney's motion to intervene in Whitewood and ordered her appeal dismissed.
-U.S. Circuit Judge Patty Shwartz, in a two-sentence order, said such dismissal was warranted "[f]or essentially the reasons set forth in the Opinion of the District Court."
-Santai-Gaffney's lawyer then said "Our plan is to file something with the U.S. Supreme Court...
-The people of Pennsylvania deserve to have adequate review of this law."
+On July 3, a three-judge panel of the Third Circuit summarily upheld Judge Jones' dismissal of Santai-Gaffney’s motion to intervene in the Whitewood case and ordered her appeal dismissed.
+In a brief, two-sentence order, U.S. Circuit Judge Patty Shwartz stated that the dismissal was appropriate “for essentially the reasons set forth in the Opinion of the District Court.”
+Following the decision, Santai-Gaffney’s attorney announced plans to seek further action, stating, “Our plan is to file something with the U.S. Supreme Court...
+The people of Pennsylvania deserve to have adequate review of this law.”